New York, Westchester and Boston Railway: Bronx

 The former New York, Westchester and Boston Railroad Administration Building at 180th Street and Morris Park Road in the Bronx houses offices of the New York City Transit Authority.

 There was an abandoned right-of-way from 180th to 177th Streets.
 The elevated structure (without tracks) went as far south as Lebanon Street.
-The right of way has been replaced by apartments.
 This connected to the New Haven Railroad main line near 174th Street south of the Cross-Bronx Expressway and remained an interchange between the IRT and New Haven Railroad, the last cars delivered via the 180th Street interchange were the Main Line R36s, with the interchange severed and out of service by 1979.
-Apartments have been built (as of 2013) on the easement.
+Apartments have been built on the easement.